doombubbles/bg3-mods/README.md

 **Sculptor's Gloves** - Allies automatically succeed saving throws against your Evocation Spells and take no damage from them.
 Found in the Mason's Guild basement chest.

-**Practical Caster's Gloves** - Item combination of the Quickspell Gloves, the Gemini Gloves and the Spellmight Gloves.
+**Practical Caster's Gloves** - Effects of the Quickspell Gloves, the Gemini Gloves and the Spellmight Gloves.
+Combine using

 **The Sturdy Cloth** - Grants Bear's Strength, +2 Con (max 20), Advantage on Saving Throws Against Poison, reduces damage taken by 1.
 Sold by A'jak'nir Jeera in Crèche Y'llek.